-Fertility of male or female rats was not affected by metformin when administered at doses as high as 600 mg/kg/day, which is approximately three times the maximum recommended human daily dose based on body surface area comparisons.
+Fertility of male or female rats was unaffected by metformin when administered at doses as high as 600 mg/kg/day, which is approximately three times the maximum recommended human daily dose based on body surface area comparisons.

 The safety and effectiveness of metformin for the treatment of type 2 diabetes have been established in pediatric patients ages 10 to 16 years (studies have not been conducted in pediatric patients below the age of 10 years).
-Use of metformin in this age group is supported by evidence from adequate and well-controlled studies of metformin in adults with additional data from a controlled clinical study in pediatric patients ages 10 to 16 years with type 2 diabetes, which demonstrated a similar response in glycemic control to that seen in adults.
-(See CLINICAL PHARMACOLOGY: Pediatric Clinical Studies.)
-In this study, adverse effects were similar to those described in adults.
-(See ADVERSE REACTIONS: Pediatric Patients.)
-A maximum daily dose of 2000 mg is recommended.
-(See DOSAGE AND ADMINISTRATION: Recommended Dosing Schedule: Pediatrics.)
+Use of metformin in this age group is supported by evidence from adequate and well-controlled studies of metformin in adults with additional data from a controlled clinical study in pediatric patients ages 10 to 16 years with type 2 diabetes, which demonstrated a similar response in glycemic control to that seen in adults [see Clinical Studies].
+In this study, adverse effects were similar to those described in adults [see ADVERSE REACTIONS].
+A maximum daily dose of 2000 mg is recommended [see DOSAGE AND ADMINISTRATION].

 Controlled clinical studies of metformin did not include sufficient numbers of elderly patients to determine whether they respond differently from younger patients, although other reported clinical experience has not identified differences in responses between the elderly and younger patients.
-Metformin is known to be substantially excreted by the kidney and because the risk of serious adverse reactions to the drug is greater in patients with impaired renal function, RIOMET (metformin hcl) should only be used in patients with normal renal function (see CONTRAINDICATIONS, WARNINGS, and CLINICAL PHARMACOLOGY: Pharmacokinetics).
-Because aging is associated with reduced renal function, RIOMET (metformin hcl) should be used with caution as age increases.
+Metformin is known to be substantially excreted by the kidney and because the risk of serious adverse reactions to the drug is greater in patients with impaired renal function, Riomet should only be used in patients with normal renal function [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].
+Because aging is associated with reduced renal function, Riomet should be used with caution as age increases.
 Care should be taken in dose selection and should be based on careful and regular monitoring of renal function.
-Generally, elderly patients should not be titrated to the maximum dose of RIOMET (see also WARNINGS and DOSAGE AND ADMINISTRATION).
+Generally, elderly patients should not be titrated to the maximum dose of Riomet [see WARNINGS AND PRECAUTIONS and DOSAGE AND ADMINISTRATION].